remotion-dev/remotion/packages/docs/docs/lambda/validatewebhooksignature.md

 _Available from v3.2.30_

-Validates the signature that was received by a [webhook](/docs/lambda/webhooks) endpoint is authentic and throws an error otherwise.
+Validates that the signature that was received by a [webhook](/docs/lambda/webhooks) endpoint is authentic.
+If the validation fails, an error is thrown.

 ## API